kamgaE-hub/SOCProject2/README.md

 <h3> Step 5: Scoping the Incident </h3>

-Once the executive account was confirmed as compromised, I expanded the investigation to check whether the attacker had accessed any other accounts.
+Once the executive account was confirmed as compromised, I expanded the investigation to know if the attacker had accessed any other accounts.
-The attacker had targeted 26 accounts.
-Further investigation showed a second successfully compromised account belonginh to Priya.
+The attacker had targeted **26 accounts**.
+Further investigation showed a second successfully compromised account belonging to Priya.

 Priya was successfully accessed from the same Lagos IP at approximately 03:47 UTC, around 30 minutes after the executive account.